Skip to main content

 • Admin: Manage project resources

-• Member: Use agents and tools
+• Member: Use agents, datasources and tools as project member

 • Viewer: Read-only access